9 Lessons You Can Learn From Roberto Goizueta

-One of the single most important decisions you will make in your own life, whether you're talking about raising your children or handling employees, is the compensation system you design.
+One of the single most important decisions you will make in your own life is the compensation system you design.
+It doesn't matter whether you're raising your children or paying your employees.
 Charlie Munger points out that it was a single stroke of the pen that caused FedEx to solve its delivery problems by tweaking the way package handlers were paid.

 In short, once the goods were processed through a hub, the workers were allowed to go home and were still paid for a full night of work.
 Up until then, nothing had mattered.
-No bigger bonuses, salaries, or benefits got the employees to actually do the job on time until they were told they could go home early yet get paid the same.
+No bigger bonuses, salaries, or benefits got the employees to do the job on time.
+But it all changed when they were told they could go home early yet get paid the same.
 The problem was instantly solved.
-Thus is the power of a good compensation system.
+It is the power of a good compensation system.

-According to Greising in I'd Like the World to Buy a Coke: The Life and Leadership of Roberto Goizueta, the famous Chief Executive Officer simplified his job into three main tasks:
+According to Greising, the famous CEO simplified his job into three main tasks:

 - The leadership role